-Typically, when you hear 20-inch bicycle, your mind would think bigger, however, this bicycle range is for children.
+Typically, when you hear a 20-inch bicycle, your mind would think bigger, however, this bicycle range is for children.
 That is the stunning truth.
 Equipped with lightweight frames and intense brakes, these bicycles are intended to give a comfortable ride over any surface for children.
 Forget about the training wheels your children are about riding with confidence.

 With options like disc brakes and gears, your children will ride in circles around you instantly with these rides.
-There are a lot of bikes in the market suitable for your children, regardless of whether your kid is simply learning or need an upgrade and bigger bike.
+There are a lot of bikes in the market suitable for your children, regardless of whether your kid is simply learning or need an upgrade and a bigger bike.
 In the event that your girl or boy is aspiring to be the next Sarah Walker and race BMX, at that point a junior BMX is an ideal approach.

 26-inch bike for what size person

-Fortunately, advancement of rims and tires has reached a sophisticated level.
+Fortunately, the advancement of rims and tires has reached a sophisticated level.
 But what really makes a bike 26 inches?
-Let me show you how it works: Let’s begin with the 26 x 2.125 size that ended up plainly famous on heavyweight “balloon tire” bicycles in the late ’30’s and still, stays on “beach cruiser” bicycles.
+Let me show you how it works: Let’s begin with the 26 x 2.125 size that ended up plainly famous on heavyweight “balloon tire” bicycles in the late ’30s and still, stays on beach cruiser bicycles.